UMD-CS-STICs/CMSC388J-f19/projects/p3/README.md

 if you wish, we will only be checking that the database is not updated.

-If a request is made with a name that already exists in the database, but with a different email, this request should still go through and create a new user, since we are differentiating users by their email.
+If a request is made with a name that already exists in the database, but with a different email that does not exist in the database, this request should still go through and create a new user, since we are differentiating users by their email.

 `New Comment` Form, on `/posts/<post_title>`:
 - `Name`